-Candy Hearts are so much fun at this time of year.
+Candy Hearts are so much fun at Valentine’s Day!
 There are really a lot of learning activities that can be done with them.
-I want to share with you today some of the ways we have been using them in our school.
-Food always makes learning so much more fun.
+I want to share with you today some fun candy heart learning ideas that we have been using in our school.
+Food always makes learning so much more fun…

 Print a Hundred Chart for each child.
 (2 players)